nitzano/dbzar/README.md

 1. `mask` - will replaces some/all characters (default: `"*"`)
 2. `scramble` - change the order randomly
 3. `fake` - will generate fake data

-4. Future
+Future:

-   1. `hash` - replace with hash
+- `hash` - replace with hash
-   2. `const` - replace with constant string/number
+- `const` - replace with constant string/number
-   3. `remove` - remove the field from the table
+- `remove` - remove the field from the table